Marty Mornhinweg: Professional

+His most notable moment as a head coach came in Week 12 during the 2002 season against the Chicago Bears, deciding to "take the wind" in an overtime loss.

 In 2003, he joined the coaching staff of the Philadelphia Eagles.
 Mornhinweg masterminded the Eagles offense in the final six games of the 2006 season, and into the NFC playoffs.
 Coach Andy Reid gave Mornhinweg the play-calling responsibilities after the Eagles' disastrous loss to the Indianapolis Colts, 45–21.
 The Eagles won all six games, employing a more balanced run/pass attack.
 The wins included three consecutive December divisional road games, all with a back-up quarterback, Jeff Garcia.
 It was the only time Reid yielded play-calling responsibilities, a role Mornhinweg continued through the 2012 season, until Reid (and his staff) was fired at the end of that season.
 Instead of continuing to coach under Reid in Kansas City, Mornhinweg took an offensive coordinator position with the New York Jets in 2013.
-During his time with the Jets he was the offensive coordinator under Rex Ryan.

 On January 21, 2015, Mornhinweg was hired as quarterbacks coach for the Baltimore Ravens.
 On October 10, 2016, Mornhinweg was promoted from quarterbacks coach to offensive coordinator after Marc Trestman was fired.

-Mornhinweg was released by the Ravens after the 2018 season.
+After the 2018 season, Mornhinweg and Ravens parted ways on philosophical differences after finishing 9th in total offense and going 6-1 down the stretch to win the AFC, North Division with rookie Quarterback Lamar Jackson playing the last 7 games due to a hip injury suffered by Joe Flacco.

-During his career as an offensive coordinator, Mornhinweg's offenses have finished 1st, 2nd, 4th, 5th, 9th, 10th, and 12th in total offense, and regularly highly ranked in big plays.
+During his career as an offensive coordinator, Mornhinweg's offenses have finished 1st, 2nd, 4th (3 times), 5th, 9th, 10th, and 12th in total offense, and regularly highly ranked in big plays.

-In all, Mornhinweg has coached a year of high school, ten years in the college ranks, and 20 years in the NFL.
+In all, Mornhinweg has coached a year of high school, ten years in the college ranks, and 25 years in the NFL.
 Throughout his coaching career, Mornhinweg has coached every position on the offensive side of the ball.

-Mornhinweg has coached five different quarterbacks who earned Pro Bowl selections: Brett Favre, Steve Young, Jeff Garcia, Donovan McNabb, and Michael Vick.
+Mornhinweg has coached some of the great quarterbacks to have ever played in the NFL: Brett Favre, Steve Young, Jeff Garcia, Donovan McNabb, Nick Foles, Geno Smith, Lamar Jackson, Jalen Hurts and Michael Vick.

 Mornhinweg was hired by the Eagles as a senior offensive consultant on March 5, 2020.
-His contract was not renewed after the 2020 season.
+Mornhinweg retired from the coaching career after the 2020 season.

+Coaching Philosophy and Influence

+Mornhinweg is known for adapting offensive schemes to maximize player strengths, particularly at the quarterback position.
+He has coached every offensive position during his career and was once the youngest quarterbacks coach, offensive coordinator, and head coach in the NFL.
+In 2010, he was named NFL Assistant Coach of the Year.

+He coordinated offenses that set franchise records for the San Francisco 49ers, Philadelphia Eagles, New York Jets, and Baltimore Ravens.
+While with the 49ers, his offense became the first team since the 1941 Chicago Bears to lead the NFL in both gross passing and rushing yards in a single season.